 Fo Guang Shan is an active propagation center for Humanistic Buddhism.
 Its charitable groups are established throughout the world to promote international cultural interchanges and to assist in times of need.
 It aims to offer spiritual refreshment and bring harmony to society through culture and art.

 Construction on Fo Guang Shan started in 2003 and took nine years to complete.
 The result is nothing short of fantastic, especially when you stop to consider that the entire complex was created through the support of thousands of temples and millions of benefactors from around the world.

 Eight pagodas comprise the front portion of the complex with a giant bronze Buddha statue located at the rear end of the complex.
 Vulture Peak is to the south and Jetavana Grove is to the north.

 As we walked towards the Entrance Square in the early afternoon light, the imposing view of the Front Hall with a gleaming great golden Buddha smiling mysteriously in the background were quite impressive.
 John and I made sure to pose with the stunning elephant and lion sculptures guarding the entrance.
 From there, we made our way along the Wall of Benefactors, amazed at the thousands of names carved there.

-Perhaps the most impressive feature, though, is the Great Path to Buddhahood flanked by eight stunning pagodas.
+The most impressive feature, in our opinion, is the Great Path to Buddhahood, which is flanked by eight stunning pagodas.
 We wandered around the Bodhi Wisdom Concourse for a while and admired the lifelike stone Arhats and the full size statues of the Patriarchs of the Eight Schools.

 Although the weekend retreat sessions weren’t on offer when we visited Fo Guang Shan in February 2013.
 Having spent an afternoon there, it’s easy to envision how peaceful a weekend retreat would be.